LynBean/MyStalker/README.md

                         The format to use for tabulating the data

   --database-validate-days DAYS
-                        How many days can a DataBase.csv be valid, If 7, it will get update if exceeds 7 days count from the last update
+                        How many days can a database.csv be valid, If 7, it will get update if exceeds 7 days count from the last update

   --digit-start INTEGER
                         Generate NRIC last 4 digits start from this number